RohithKVS/Distributed-Computing-projects/Project 1/Readme.txt

-Implementation of variable speeds algorithm for leader election using synchronous networks
+Implementation of variable speeds algorithm for leader election in synchronous networks